 Soft costs research in the U.S. Department of Energy Solar Energy Technologies Office (SETO) addresses challenges associated with reducing non-hardware cost components of solar energy systems.
 These costs include design, siting, permitting, installation, interconnection, and financing.
 They also include the sales, general, and administrative expenses solar companies incur for customer acquisition, workforce training and certification, supply chain and inventory control, decommissioning and end-of-life management of solar systems, and operating overhead.
 Learn more about soft costs.

 As solar hardware costs continue to decline, lowering soft costs becomes an even more important part of lowering the total cost of a solar energy system.
-The soft costs for residential solar energy systems have declined by approximately 50 percent since 2010 according to the National Renewable Energy Laboratory, but these costs need to fall an additional 60-70 percent to achieve SETO’s cost targets and to make unsubsidized residential solar a more affordable electricity option across the country.
+The soft costs for residential solar energy systems declined by approximately 50 percent between 2010 and 2020 according to the National Renewable Energy Laboratory, but these costs need to fall an additional 60-70 percent to achieve SETO’s cost targets and to make unsubsidized residential solar a more affordable electricity option across the country.

 Soft costs projects funded by SETO quantify cost-reduction opportunities, develop data and tools to improve information access and market transparency, and identify successful and efficient models and processes that can be more widely used.
 This work supports the development and sharing of data and best practices throughout the solar life cycle and prioritizes the dissemination and replication of results so solutions can be widely adopted.

 Within SETO’s soft costs research area, efforts are focused on several topics.
 Learn more about them below.